-Here are some examples of where a credit card data breach could lead to a claim.
-However, remember that you could only claim if the breach caused you to suffer financially, psychologically or both:
+Here are some examples of where a credit card data breach could happen.
+However, remember that you could only claim if the breach exposed your data and caused you to suffer financially, psychologically or both:

 - If your card statement is sent out to the wrong customer.

 - Where the credit card provider’s website is accessed, exposing your account details, due to insufficient security measures.

 - Where somebody is able to get information about your account over the phone because the operator failed to identify them correctly.

 If you are interested in making a credit card data breach claim, please get in contact with our team today.

 When seeking compensation, it is important that you are able to demonstrate how you have been affected.
 To do this you will need to supply evidence.
 In data breach claims, that could take the form of:

 - Proof of financial losses.
 This could come from bank statements, credit card statements or other financial documents.

 - Evidence that the breach took place.
 As part of any data breach investigation, data subjects must be contacted if they are put at risk.
 Therefore, that letter or email could be used as evidence.
 Failing that, an ICO investigation could be requested.

 - Medical evidence.
 To prove that you have suffered in the way that you claim you have, evidence is needed.
 This could be in the form of medical records and a report following a medical assessment.
 If you could prove psychological injuries resulted from a breach, you could claim.